 As the streaming service wars continue, Netflix has to be as innovative as possible if they wish to maintain a leading foot in the market race.
-Black Mirror: Bandersnatch, looks to be the beginning of a big movement in Gamified home entertainment, which may just be the answer to Netflix’s stronghold problem.
+Creating an interactive film experience is the beginning of many other potential storytelling formats.

 Before you read on any further, I would like to announce that there will be no spoilers regarding story details in this article.